-Code 122 Specifications Students find the new word formed by substituting a phoneme into a given into word.
+Code 122 Specifications Students find the new word formed by substituting a phoneme into a given initial word.
 In audio, a four-phoneme word is given with instructions about which particular phoneme to substitute into the word and where.
-These directions a visually supported by Elkonin boxes showing the position of the changed phoneme.
-Four answer options are picture words, with available audio namin picture.
+These directions are visually supported by Elkonin boxes showing the position of the changed phoneme.
+Four answer options are picture words, with available audio naming the picture.
 A consonant or a vowel is the target of substitution.
 Students form the new word mentally and then select the image that depicts it.
-The next item is presented after a selection is made.
+The next item is only presented after a selection is made.
 Score is correct selections per minute.
-Item Pool Item Pool Up to 30 items presented in random order Duration 2 minutes, speeded CCSS en español AlignmentLF.K.2 - Demuestran comprensión de las palabras habladas, las sílabas y los sonidos (fonemas).
+Item Pool Up to 30 items presented in random order Duration 2 minutes, speeded CCSS en español Alignment LF.K.2 - Demuestran comprensión de las palabras habladas, las sílabas y los sonidos (fonemas).